SantonyChoi/docs/docs/overview.md

 - Manage access to any apps you connect
 - Recover your account at any time

-## How it works

-We use OAuth to provide access to a user's wallet.
-Through our SDK your app can request access to a user's Bitski account.
-If permission is granted, your app can then use standard tools like web3.js to interact with the Ethereum network.
-Learn more in [Authentication](oauth.md).

 ## Why Bitski?

 #### Much easier onboarding